ismaelJimenez/mamba_server/README.rst

 ========================

 Mamba is a framework for data acquisition in distributed test environments.
 The Mamba Framework is composed of:

-  - **Mamba Server**: The tool to develop the controllers for the different Ground Control Equipments.
+- **Mamba Server**: A tool to develop the controllers for the different Ground Control Equipments.
-  - **Mamba Client**: A set of libraries for composing a central controller that can use the services provided from one or more Mamba Servers.
+- **Mamba Client**: A set of libraries for composing a central controller that can use the services provided from one or more Mamba Servers (https://github.com/mamba-framework/mamba-client).
-  - **Mamba Utils**: A set of utilities that are useful in the development of Ground Testbeds, like UDP and TCP sniffers.
+- **Mamba Utils**: A set of utilities that are useful in the development of Ground Testbeds, like UDP and TCP sniffers (https://github.com/mamba-framework/mamba-utils).

 Mamba Server Overview
 =====================